lambdaworks/zio-elasticsearch/README.md

 ```

-### Type-safety with ZIO Prelude's new type
+### Type-safety with ZIO Prelude's Newtype

-The library uses ZIO Prelude's new type for `IndexName`, `DocumentId` and `Routing` in order to preserve type-safety.
+The library uses ZIO Prelude's Newtype for `IndexName`, `DocumentId` and `Routing` in order to preserve type-safety.

 ```scala
 val indexName: IndexName   = IndexName("index")